Tariff “Policy Shock” Is Real and Destructive

-The pre-pandemic trade wars finally have a price tag for American agriculture: $27 billion.
+The pre-pandemic trade wars finally have a price tag for American agriculture: $27 milliard.

-That’s how much export income we lost from the middle of 2018 to the end of 2019, thanks to retaliatory tariffs placed on U.S. farm products, according to a new report from the Economic Research Service, a component of the Department of Agriculture focused on conducting high-quality, objective economic research to inform public and private decision making.
+That’s how much export income we lost from the middle of 2018 to the end of 2019, thanks to retaliatory tariffs placed on U.S. produits fermiers, selon un nouveau rapport from the Economic Research Service, a component of the Department of Agriculture focused on conducting high-quality, objective economic research to inform public and private decision making.

 In the lingo of economists—and a term used by the authors of the ERS study—this is called a “policy shock»: a change in government policy that has a profound economic impact.

 It certainly jolted my farm in Iowa.
-During this period, the value of my corn, soybeans, and hogs dropped by about 25 percent in three months.
+Au cours de cette période, the value of my corn, soja, and hogs dropped by about 25 percent in three months.

 That’s bad news no matter when it happens, but this setback could not have come at a worse time.
 It struck just before the outbreak of COVID-19, which delivered its own big shock to the global economy.

-The whole episode provides another reminder that nobody wins a trade war—and when nations wage them, farmers, agriculture, and the economy will suffer.
+The whole episode provides another reminder that nobody wins a trade war—and when nations wage them, Les agriculteurs, agriculture, and the economy will suffer.
 And ultimately, consumers lose as well.

 The current problem began in 2018, when the United States slapped a series of tariffs on imports of aluminum and steel.
 Although done in the name of national security, the decision to keep these products out of the county was pure protectionism—an effort to shore up a politically favored industry, without regard for how it would affect other sectors of the economy.